 During the season, over 1.5 million people watch the games of all sports at the stadiums.
 The All Irish final is sold out every year and 82.300 people witness the grand moment of Irish sport.

 Recent rules approved by the GAA include the end of the ban against athletes who also played traditional English sports, such as soccer and rugby, and the obligation for every player to wear helmets during hurling matches.

-Outside Ireland, the GAA helps the promotion of hurling in over forty countries, such as Canada, USA and the United Kingdom.
+Outside Ireland, the GAA helps the promotion of hurling in over forty countries, such as Canada, the USA and the United Kingdom.

 Hurling’s All Ireland Senior Championship

 The most important Irish championship is called the All Ireland Senior Championship.
 Twelve teams take part in this competition.

 The five best teams from the province of Leinster and the five best teams from the province of Munster play a regional round-robin inside their groups.
 The top three from each advance to the knock-out stage.